Jake-Jasper/Time-lapse-/README.md

 # Time-lapse-
-My script for the pi camera
+My script for the pi camera and analysis of images.

+For colour histograms use mapinpulating colour.